ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

 \end{array}
 $$

-On the interface, the **solution continuity and the conservation of conductive fluxes** are prescribed, that is
+The **interface conditions** correspond to the solution continuity and the conservation of conductive fluxes on the interface, that is

 $$
 \begin{array}{l}